nothub/debian-autoinstall/README.md

 ### Password

-If the `-p` flag is not set, a random admin password will be generated.
+If the `-p` flag is not set, a random admin password will be generated, printed to stdout and written to `<out_file>.auth`.

 ### Hostname